 Epidemiology

-Data from the 2019 Global Burden of Disease study shows that the global prevalence of autism has increased from 20.3 million cases in 1990 to 28.3 million cases in 2019.
+Data from a 2019 epidemiological study shows that the global prevalence of autism has increased from 20.3 million cases in 1990 to 28.3 million cases in 2019.
 From 1995 to 2010, incidence rates for autism increased from 9.0 to 38.6 per 100,000 person-years.
 Findings from cohort studies reported mean age of death for autistic people ranging from 67 to 77 years and estimated life expectancy to be approximately 68 years.
 However, the reported age of death should not be interpreted as life expectancy for important methodological reasons, including study samples skewed towards younger cohorts due to under-diagnosis in adulthood and later life, and difficulties comparing samples across countries due to diagnosis and other differences such as data quality and case ascertainment methods.
 Hence, the average age of death is not an appropriate summation of life expectancy for this population.
 Similarly, estimates of life expectancy are likely biased by under-representation of older cohorts and/or over-representation of autistic people presenting with poorer health and increased support needs.
 Therefore, reported age of death and estimated life expectancies are likely lower than would be the case if a truly representative sample of all autistic people were used, and should be treated with caution.

 An increased risk of all-cause mortality for autistic people and higher overall standardised mortality rates compared with the general population have also been identified in studies.
-As people with autism aged, their years lived with disability (YLD), decreased from 431.8 at age 20-24 years to 5.8 at 90-94 years.
-This pattern likely reflects the smaller number of autistic individuals represented in older age groups rather than a reduction in disability among older autistic adults.
+As people with autism aged, studies showed that their years lived with disability (YLD), a measure reflecting the average time spent with an autism diagnosis, , decreased from 431.8 per 100,000 at age 20-24 years to 5.8 per 100,000 at age 90-94 years.
+This pattern likely reflects the smaller number of autistic individuals represented in older age groups, likely due to underdiagnosis.
 Disability-Adjusted Life Years (DALYs) for autistic adults saw 10-fold disparities in results across studies, ranging from approximately 30 to 383 per 100,000, due to methodology variations.
 Inconsistencies in the measurement of prevalence of autism and DALYs may be due to differences in assessment techniques or measurement errors.
 Epidemiological findings on the prevalence and incidence of autism, as well as the impacts on quality-of-life as indicated by decreased mortality rates, increased DALYs, and YLDs, highlight the significant global impact presented by autism.
 An earlier autism diagnosis means higher YLDs and DALYs.
+The fact that autism, a lifelong condition and diagnosis, may not be identified until later in life means that measures such as YLD and DALYS are not the most accurate way or informative way to describe disability associated with autism because an autism diagnosis does not always equate to the onset of disabling difficulties.

 A small number of studies (n=3) highlighted differences between autistic people with and without co-occurring intellectual disability.
 One study highlighted a significant increased risk of having a mental health condition or physical disability with co-occurring intellectual disability while other studies reported increased healthcare and support needs.
+Although estimates of life expectancy are likely biased by under-representation of older cohorts and/or over-representation of autistic people presenting with poorer health and increased support needs, the presence of a co-occurring intellectual disability appears to be associated with a reduction in life expectancy.

 Methodological challenges in understanding morbidity and mortality in autistic adults